adreyer/Vortex-Based-Magic/README.rst

 * A magic format played from a shared pool of cards.
 * Works with 2-5 players.
 * Most games finish in under an hour.
-* "Feels" like playing limited magic.
+* "Feels like" playing limited magic.

 Requirements
 _____________